ahmed-zaid638/E-Commerce_Laravel/Notes.md

 - Reqeust class contains only methods
 - when setupping form => action, method , @csrf
 - all fontend assets will placed in the public folder
+- to get srcs from public folder just type the name of the folder dirct
+- when creating model laravel will make migration for that file
+-